torvalds/linux/Documentation/process/security-bugs.rst

 security team will bring in extra help from area maintainers to understand and fix the security vulnerability.

+The security team and maintainers almost always require additional information beyond what was initially provided in a report and rely on active and efficient collaboration with the reporter to perform further testing (e.g., verifying versions, configuration options, mitigations, or patches).
+Before contacting the security team, the reporter must ensure they are available to explain their findings, engage in discussions, and run additional tests.
+Reports where the reporter does not respond promptly or cannot effectively discuss their findings may be abandoned if the communication does not quickly improve.

 As it is with any bug, the more information provided the easier it will be to diagnose and fix.
 Please review the procedure outlined in 'Documentation/admin-guide/reporting-issues.rst' if you are unclear about what